arjunkhode/React-Notes/readme.md

 ## Functional Vs Class based Components

 Components can be simple JavaScript functions.
+These are called functional components.

 ```
 	function Welcome() {